-The AIP focuses on the performance of the Company's business segments, including Timberlands, Wood Products (consisting of the Lumber and the OSB, Engineered Products & Distribution ("EP&D") businesses) and Cellulose Fibers.
-The Company's businesses tend to be cyclical and influenced by separate factors, highlighting the need to view each of the Company's businesses separately.
+The AIP focuses on the performance of the Company's three business segments: Timberlands, Wood Products and Cellulose Fibers.
+Because the Company's businesses tend to be cyclical and influenced by separate factors, we view each of the Company's businesses separately.
 The AIP is designed to be easy for employees to understand and give them a clear view of the effect of their business improvement efforts on their compensation.

-AIP funding is calculated using financial performance metrics and business scorecard metrics, with the financial performance metrics weighted 80% and the business scorecard metrics weighted 20%.
+AIP funding is calculated using financial performance metrics and business scorecard metrics, with the financial performance metrics weighted 70% and the business scorecard metrics weighted 30%.